-Safeguarding incidents and/or behaviours can be associated with factors outside school or college and/or can occur between children outside the school or college.
+Safeguarding incidents and / or behaviours can be associated with factors outside school or college and / or can occur between children outside the school or college.
 All staff should be considering the context within such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessents of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare.

-Coornantical factors Calcalla Geographical factors School's response We are in close proximity to a very busy road right outside of school on Fenham Hall Drive Motorbikes use the footpath on Convent Lane All classes during the academic year undertake personal safety and road safety work as part of the PSHE curriculum to teach about the potential and how to keep themselves safe.
+Geographical factors Schools Response We are in close proximity to a very busy road right outside of school on Fenham Hall Drive All classes during the academic year undertake personal safety and road safety work as part of the PSHE curriculum to teach about the potential and how to keep themselves safe.
 In addition, upper juniors learn about cycle safety.
-Close contact with the local police.
-Social and economic factors School's response Local shops and allotments We teach pupils about personal safety and making the right decisions about their behaviour beyond school.
+Social and economic factors Schools Response Local shops and allotments We teach pupils about personal safety and making the right decisions about their behaviour beyond school.
 Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing.
-Peer group factors School's response Pupils have older siblings who may be influential to younger family members.
+Peer Group factors Schools Response Pupils have older siblings who may be influential to younger family members.
 Our curriculum teaches pupils about the issue of 'peer pressure'.
 Pupils engage in different scenarios and are given choices to make through role play.
 Pupils are taught to be confident and assertive through our PSHCE curriculum.
-We also engage in 'anti-bullying' activities and we high profile this with our school community Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
+We also engage in 'anti-bullying' activities and we high profile this with our school community Home factors Schools Response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
 Through our Computing Curriculum, children are taught about online safety.
 Every child has signed our 'Acceptable Use' contract.
 Parents sign an 'Acceptable Use' contract too.
 Our external computing advisor also delivers specific workshops in relation to any online or mobile phone incident.
 This proactive and responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents.
 Parents are also given the opportunity to meet our advisor and talk with him during our parental workshops during parents meetings.